Transposable element: Evolution

 TEs are found in almost all life forms, and the scientific community is still exploring their evolution and their effect on genome evolution.
 It is unclear whether TEs originated in the last universal common ancestor, arose independently multiple times, or arose once and then spread to other kingdoms by horizontal gene transfer.
-While some TEs confer benefits on their hosts, most are regarded as selfish DNA parasites.
-In this way, they are similar to viruses.
-Various viruses and TEs also share features in their genome structures and biochemical abilities, leading to speculation that they share a common ancestor.

 Because excessive TE activity can damage exons, many organisms have acquired mechanisms to inhibit their activity.
 Bacteria may undergo high rates of gene deletion as part of a mechanism to remove TEs and viruses from their genomes, while eukaryotic organisms typically use RNA interference to inhibit TE activity.
 Nevertheless, some TEs generate large families often associated with speciation events.
 Evolution often deactivates DNA transposons, leaving them as introns (inactive gene sequences).
 In vertebrate animal cells, nearly all 100,000+ DNA transposons per genome have genes that encode inactive transposase polypeptides.

+Sleeping Beauty/Tc1/mariner.
 The first synthetic transposon designed for use in vertebrate (including human) cells, the Sleeping Beauty transposon system, is a Tc1/mariner-like transposon.
 Its dead ("fossil") versions are spread widely in the salmonid genome and a functional version was engineered by comparing those versions.
 Human Tc1-like transposons are divided into Hsmar1 and Hsmar2 subfamilies.
 Although both types are inactive, one copy of Hsmar1 found in the SETMAR gene is under selection as it provides DNA-binding for the histone-modifying protein.
 Many other human genes are similarly derived from transposons.
 Hsmar2 has been reconstructed multiple times from the fossil sequences.